 - How do you think you can overcome some of your challenges?

 When goal targets are unclear at the beginning of each review period, managers will find it hard to track employee progress.
-Employees, on the other hand, will lack clarity in their career direction and either end up just doing ‘whatever needs to be done’ or non-essential work - not a good scenario for work productivity.
+Employees, on the other hand, will lack clarity in their career direction and either end up just doing ‘whatever needs to be done’ or non-essential work - not a good scenario for employee motivation.

 Here are some sample questions you can use to evaluate goal targets: